Hello. You’re likely making mistakes when texting your customers.

 Texting is a rapid communication channel.
 It’s always best to cut down on the back-and-forth texts by being clear in your messages to avoid having to clarify and drag on the conversation.

-Mistake 5: Not using natural language
+Text mistake 5: Not using natural language

 Why it makes us cringe: Using unnatural language makes interactions less friendly, but it can also send the wrong signal to your recipient: they may mistake it for spam.